minorua/Qgis2threejs/docs/source/Exporter.rst

 .. image:: ./images/exporter1.png

-In this plugin, the word "export settings" means all configuration settings for a 3D scene, which consist of world settings, camera settings, each layer settings and so on.
+In this plugin, the word "export settings" means all configuration settings for a 3D scene, which consist of scene settings, camera settings, each layer settings and so on.
 You can configure them via `Scene <#scene>`__ menu, `Layers` panel and `Export to Web` dialog.

 In the `Layers` panel, each layer item has a checkbox on its left.
 Check the checkbox to add the layer to current scene.